imjoseangel/sandbox/kubernetes/netdebug/README.md

 ## How to debug DNS network traffic - Wireshark

 There are many tools to analyze network traffic, but needless to say, the most common one is *Wireshark*.
 It is a powerful tool that allows you to analyze network traffic and extract information from it.
-We will analyze DNS traffic from our computers and will compare later with the traffic from a pod in a Kubernetes cluster.
+We will analyze DNS traffic from our computers and compare it with the traffic from a pod in a Kubernetes cluster.

 ## What happens when calling a web page?

-To understand what happens with the DNS when requesting a web page, this amazing [diagram](https://dev.to/wassimchegham/ever-wondered-what-happens-when-you-type-in-a-url-in-an-address-bar-in-a-browser-3dob) from @wassimchegham is a good start.
+To understand what happens with the DNS when requesting a web page, this [diagram](https://dev.to/wassimchegham/ever-wondered-what-happens-when-you-type-in-a-url-in-an-address-bar-in-a-browser-3dob) from @wassimchegham is a good start.

 The **DNS request**, the **TCP Connection**, the **HTTP Request** and the **HTTP Response** can be easiliy displayed using different filters and the *Statistics - Flow Graph*:

 ![Flow Graph](./files/example.com-http.png)

-In the next section we will learn how to create it.
+In the next section, we will learn how to create it.

 ## Creating the Wireshark Flow Graph

-Install Wireshark on your favourite Operating System (Mac, Windows or Linux) and open it.
+Install Wireshark on your favorite Operating System (Mac, Windows, or Linux) and open it.

-The initial screen should be like:
+The initial screen should be like this:

 ![Wireshark Initial Screen](./files/startup-wireshark.png)

 ### Preparing the filter

-Before start capturing traffic, let's find the IP of the domain *www.example.com*.
+Before capturing traffic, let's find the IP of the domain *www.example.com*.

 Open a Terminal or CMD Console and run: